veganmosfet/simple_agent/README.md

   - `[tool] webfetch https://example.com`
   - `[tool] dp_set -> dp-set {"datapoints":[...]}`
   - The arrow indicates a normalized MCP tool name used for dispatch.
+- If an assistant message includes both text and tool calls, the text is printed once (`assistant > ...`) before the tools are executed.

 ### Prompting tips
 - To encourage tool calls with correct parameters, ask explicitly (e.g., “Use dp-set with its schema and set SYS:TEST to 1”).